lsst-sqre/documenteer/src/documenteer/storage/localtemplates/technote/README.rst

 =============================

 This technote is published to {{ cookiecutter.url }} whenever you push changes to the ``main`` branch on GitHub.
-When you push changes to a another branch, a preview of the technote is published to {{ cookiecutter.url }}/v.
+When you push changes to a another branch, a preview of the technote is published to {{ cookiecutter.url }}v.

 Editing this technical note
 ===========================